Nitsugua38/Nitsubot-Revolutionary-Multi-Purposes/README.md

 # RevolutionaryDiscordBot
 A Revolutionary Discord Bot with redesigned features

-Code not up to date !!
+# Deprecated code:
+## Unfortunately I decided the new updates are not public anymore :/

-Currently used in 175 + servers
+Currently used in 350 + servers

 Full description: https://top.gg/fr/bot/919251061066317896